-If you’re a junior in high school or a freshman in college, your days are filled with lessons, assignments, extracurricular activities, catching up with friends, and getting in family time wherever possible.
+Suppose you’re a junior in high school or a freshman in college.
+In that case, your days are filled with lessons, assignments, extracurricular activities, catching up with friends, and getting in family time wherever possible.

-We have far too much going on that it can be difficult to remember when you’re expected to be and where.
+We have so much going on that it can be challenging to remember when and where you’re expected to be.
 An academic planner will assist you with keeping your timetable scheduled.
 An academic planner is more than just a place to write down homework tasks.
-Instead, it can help you to keep all assignment deadlines, plan times, priorities, agendas, and reminders in one location.
+Instead, it can help you keep all assignment deadlines, plan times, priorities, agendas, and reminders in one location.

 1. Time Management